 Ö and ü are tougher, ö being pronounced more or less like the e in her and ü as the u in huge.

-Turn left at the next cross street and you’ll get to the Litfaßplatz, honoring the Litfaßsäule, named after Ernst Litfaß.
+As you turn left at the next cross street, you’ll get to the Litfaßplatz, honoring the Litfaßsäule, named after Ernst Litfaß.

 After this little fun fact, keep walking towards the Hackescher Markt, you cannot miss it since it’s right behind the S-Bahn station and there is one café or restaurant next to the other and in the center are stalls selling produce and snacks and nick nacks and it’s a very vivid, nice square.

-Just a stone throw from the Hackescher Markt are the Hackesche Höfe, a gorgeous courtyard complex consisting of eight interconnected courtyards.
+Just a stone throw from the Hackescher Markt is the Hackesche Höfe, a gorgeous courtyard complex that consists of eight interconnected courtyards.

 This center is mainly designed for encouraging young people to take political responsibility and standing up for freedom, tolerance, and democracy.